 Examples of Deferred Expenses

-For example, a corporation might spend $500,000 in accounting, legal, and other fees in order to issue $40,000,000 of bonds payable.
-Rather than charging the $500,000 to expense in the year that the bonds are issued, the corporation will "defer" the $500,000 to a balance sheet account such as Bond Issue Costs.
-If the bonds mature in 25 years, the corporation will charge $20,000 of the bond issue costs ($500,000 divided by 25 years) to expense each year.
-This accounting treatment does a better job of matching the $500,000 to the periods when the company will be earning revenues from the use of the $40,000,000.
+Let's assume that a large corporation spends $500,000 in accounting, legal, and other fees in order to issue $40,000,000 of bonds payable.
+Instead of charging the $500,000 to expense in the year that the fees are paid, the corporation will defer the $500,000 to the contra liability account Bond Issue Costs.
+Then over the bonds' life of 25 years, the $500,000 will be amortized (systematically moved) to expense at the rate of $20,000 per year ($500,000 divided by 25 years).

 Another example of a deferred expense is a $12,000 insurance premium paid by a company on December 27 for insurance protection during the upcoming January 1 through June 30.
 On December 27, the $12,000 is deferred to the balance sheet account Prepaid Insurance, which is a current asset account.
 Beginning in January it will be moved to Insurance Expense at the rate of $2,000 per month.
 The deferral was necessary to match the $12,000 to the proper year and months that the insurance is expiring and the company in receiving the insurance protection.